zce/velite/docs/guide/quick-start.md

 })
 ```

-For more information about Velite extended field schemas, see [Field Schemas](velite-shemas.md).
+For more information about Velite extended field schemas, see [Velite Schemas](velite-shemas.md).

 ::: tip

 Config file supports TypeScript & ESM & CommonJS. you can use the full power of TypeScript to write your config file, and it's recommended strongly.

 :::

 ## Create Contents Files